GrainBrief vs Spreadsheet: The Real Cost of DIY Fertilizer Price Tracking

 Missed-buy errorsSignal prevents overpayingHigh — lack of signal = indecision

-Annual cost$348/year (at $29/month)Free — but time has value
+Annual costfrom $1,428/year for full scorecardsFree — but time has value

 The Real ROI Question

 A 1,000-acre corn operation spends approximately $180,000–$260,000 per year on fertilizer.
 A 3% improvement in purchase timing (buying when GrainBrief signals "buy" versus averaging in blind) saves $5,400–$7,800 per year.
-That is a 15–22x return on a $348 annual subscription.
+That can more than cover a full scorecard subscription when the signal is right and the buyer's local context supports action.

 The more honest question is not "why pay for GrainBrief" — it is "why trust a manual spreadsheet with a six-figure purchase decision?"